JamesWangbrothers/FEND-P3-Arcade-game/README.md

 ## Additional Functionality

 In addition to the basic functionality, you can add more cool functionality to your game.
 For example, here are some additional features that you can add:
-Player selection: allow the user to select the image for the player character before starting the game.
+#Player selection:# allow the user to select the image for the player character before starting the game.
 You can use the different character images provided in the images folder (we’ll get to that below).
-Score: you can implement a score for the game.
+#Score:# you can implement a score for the game.
 For example, the score can increase each time the player reaches the water, and it can be reset to 0 when collision occurs (or it can be reduced).
-Collectables: you can add gems to the game, allowing the player to collect them to make the game more interesting.
+#Collectables:# you can add gems to the game, allowing the player to collect them to make the game more interesting.
 Anything else you like!

-## Adding your own
+## Adding extra functions

-If you would like you can add additional functionality to the game.
-You can add more code to the app.js file and to the Enemy and Player classes to accomplish that.
->>>>>>> f5022701152e42b8b811dfb5ac84cbe1aebcc0bc
+#multiple vehicle types:# randomly passing different type of enemies for different speed.
+#timed games:# calculate and display the time one player spending on one game.

+## Steps to run and play the game
+- choose your characters who you want to play with
+- click 'start' button to start the game
+- using "up", "down", "left" and "right" arrow key to control the movement of the player to across the road to reach the water on the other side
+- when you collide the enemy, you lose; if you walk through the enemies and reach the river on the other side, you win.